blazsop/airrmine/README.md

 * immchaintracer_analysis/scripts/treegen.R

 <h4>3.3.
 Run AIRRNAT pipeline</h4>
-Go into "airrnat" directory and use `make` command to run the different steps of the AIRRNAT pipeline or if you just simply run `make` without command line arguments it will run the whole processing toolchain on the raw and pre-processed datasets.
+Go into "airrnat" directory and use <code>make</code> command to run the different steps of the AIRRNAT pipeline or if you just simply run <code>make</code> without command line arguments it will run the whole processing toolchain on the raw and pre-processed datasets.

-<i>Hint: if you have computing power and want to speed up the whole process, just
+<i>Hint: If you have ample computing power and want to speed up the whole process, just
 use "-j" flag to utilize more CPU cores (e.g. <code>make -j4</code> will start 4 concurrent processing threads).</i>